Courses for Spring 2019

 How does the Swedish government work to create sustainable and ecological development in Sweden?
 In this course you will explore this question through discussions about various policy tools and by examining concrete examples of action.
 You will also learn about the role that the state government, local municipalities and business communities play.

 Why are there such great difficulties in negotiating comprehensive international agreements which would reduce greenhouse gas emissions sufficiently?
 On the issue of climate change, what has happened globally?
 How have countries’ positions changed over time, and why?
 During this course we will follow the developments of climate change negotiations in recent times.
 Students of this course will learn the history of the UNFCCC’s work, in an attempt to understand the complexities of negotiation and implementation.
 Aspects of climate justice and global equity will be studied.
 The interaction between political process and scientific research will also be investigated.

-Human and Social Development Within Planetary Boundaries (3 CR)
+Human and Social Development Within Planetary Boundaries (7.5 ECTS Credits)